aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

           ], keywords=[], starargs=None, kwargs=None, lineno=2, col_offset=0), lineno=2, col_offset=0),
       ])

-So the module becomes an `ast.Module` whose body is a list of more `ast` objects, in this case two, an `ast.Assign` and an `ast.Expr`, and so on: a tree of objects.
+So the module becomes an `ast.Module` whose `body` is a list of more `ast` objects---in this case two, an `ast.Assign` and an `ast.Expr`---and so on: a tree of objects.
 Each object has fields proper to its type, plus a `lineno` (line number) and `col_offset` telling where in the source text it was parsed from.

-The AST node types and their fields are listed in `Parser/Python.asdl` in the CPython source distribution.
+You can find all the AST node types and their fields in `Parser/Python.asdl` in the CPython source distribution.
+As it's 100+ lines long, with roughly one line per node type, if we'll handle a fair fraction of the types then we can forecast a budget of only a few lines of code per type.

 ## Bytecode